Skip to content

 Service aims and objectives

-Food Standards work is classified within the Service as ongoing routine operational work, and so while not highlighted as one of the main ‘service priorities’ it does receive full senior management commitment and support as an area of law which we have a statutory requirement to enforce.
+Allergens and Food Standards work is classified as one of the main service priorities and receives full senior management commitment and support as an area of law which we have a Statutory requirement to enforce.

 1. Economic growth is supported by ensuring a fair, responsible and competitive trading environment.

-3. To help people live healthier lives by preventing harm, promoting individual health and supporting the creation of a healthier environment.
+3. To help people live healthier lives by preventing harm, promoting individual health.

 • Scams.